iskela45/runelite-extra-wiki-links/README.md

 # Extra Wiki Links

 Do you chronically check the level-up table mid-grind?
 Constantly opening the skill page just to navigate to the training guide?
-This plugin adds right-click wiki links directly on your skills, saving you a handful of clicks every time.
+Can't recall what wine boosts Runecrafting by 1?
+This plugin adds useful right-click wiki links directly on your skills, saving you a handful of clicks every time.

 Each link type can be toggled individually in the plugin settings, so you only see what's relevant to your account.